 MiCA Regulation – CASP license in EU

+MAXCORP is well prepared for a successful licensing outcome.
 MiCA (Markets in Crypto-Assets) regulation provides a unified licensing regime for the entire European Union.
 Crypto businesses which are currently classified as VASPs (Virtual Asset Service Providers) will be classified as CASPs (Crypto-Asset Service Providers) under MiCA.
-MAXCORP is well prepared to once again support for a successful licensing outcome.

-The estimated opening of MiCA license application submissions is January 1st 2025.
+The opening of MiCA license application submissions is January 2025.
 Every company holding a VASP license must re-apply for a new MiCA CASP license.
-The regulator handling the application and monitoring will also change in our jurisdictions.
-VASPs will have a transition period (length depending on Member State) and they can operate during the review of the MiCA license application.
+The regulator handling the application and monitoring will also change in our specialisation jurisdictions.
+VASPs will have a transition period (length depending on jurisdiction), but as the timeframes are quite narrow we recommend starting preparations already now, e.g. with drafting the required policy documentation as well as setting up local substance such as a physical office and a local team of senior level AML specialists – a successful outcome is best obtained with thorough and timely preparations.

 Quick summary

-Expected start for MiCA CASP license applications is Jan 1st 2025.
+MiCA CASP license application can be submitted from Jan 2025.
 A new regulator is appointed.

 Current VASP license holders must re-apply for a MiCA CASP license.

-Current VASPs will have a transition period (length undetermined currently) during which they can operate.
+Current VASPs will have a transition period (length varies per jurisdiction) during which they can operate.

 Key points for current VASP license holders